Black Heath: 1850 – Present Day

-New coal mining operations took place on former CC&IM Co. lands from April 1937 to shortly after April 1939, during which large strip mining pits were dug and later filled up with rainwater.
+Other operations took place nearby on the Buck and Cunliffe tract, directly adjoining the Black Heath tract to the west, during which large strip mining pits were dug and later filled up with rainwater.
 These pits remain to the present day and have resulted in a large swath of forest in Midlothian with no foreseeable development future because of the mine land usage.

-A WPA Federal Writers' Project guidebook published in 1940 indicates that the Black Heath house was still standing, or at least some portions of it, and that it was in "dense undergrowth".
+A WPA Federal Writers' Project guidebook published in 1940 indicates that the site of the Black Heath house was in "dense undergrowth".
 This same guidebook also tells that to get to the site of Black Heath, a traveler going west on US Route 60 (Midlothian Turnpike) must turn right (north) onto State Route 147 (Huguenot Road).
 After going 0.5 miles, Black Heath was on the left.
 In the present day, 0.5 miles north of Midlothian Turnpike on Huguenot Road on the left leads a traveler to another road called Olde Coach Drive, which is 0.3 miles north of Old Buckingham Road.

-There is a neighborhood surrounding these two roads, with streets having names that probably derive from the Black Heath estate like Heathmere Crescent, Heathmere Court, Black Heath Road, and Olde Coalmine Road.
+In 1957, the three tracts of land were sold by Cogito to Paul Duke, a local journalist who had grown up in Richmond and later went on to become extremely successful in Washington, D.C., hosting Washington Week in Review on PBS for twenty years.
+In 1971, Duke sold the section of the Black Heath tract south of the Southern Railway to the 1314 West Main Pension Plan, a development interest of J. K. Timmons, who was also responsible for the development of Salisbury.
+This section was developed as a subdivision called Black Heath and has nearby roads with relevant names such as Heathmere Crescent, Heathmere Court, Black Heath Road, and Olde Coalmine Road.
+The northeastern section of the Black Heath tract was sold in 1983 to the Briarwood development while the rest of the land was sold throughout the 1980s and 1990s to the Roxshire development.